josephines/Design-Guidelines-for-Tableau-Dashboard-Extensions/Style Guidelines/6 - Color.md

 ## Color Principles

 **Use colors with purpose and clarity.** Your color choices should highlight your extension's content, while also communicating its function.
 You should be able to justify the colors used on your extension: why did you choose that specific color, and what does it communicate to your user?
-Color is also an opportunity to showcase your brand.
-Learn more at **[Branding your Extension](4 - Branding your Extension.md)**.
+Color is also an opportunity to showcase your brand's signature colors.

 **Less is more.** Refrain from using too many colors, which could blur the focus.
 Try to avoid using color applied to text, which can make words difficult to distinguish and decrease legibility.

-**Consider vision accessibility.** Some part of the population have varying levels of color-vision deficiencies.
+**Consider vision accessibility.** Some part of the population have varying levels of color-vision deficiencies (CVD).
 Choose color palettes that can work well universally.
 This typically means avoiding reds and greens, or at least choosing reds and greens that can be seen by people with CVD.

 &nbsp;